An acronym is a word formed from the initial letters of each word of a compound term. The word is pronounced as spelt and no full stops are used.

 - Contemporary acronyms do not need full stops.
 Examples: NATO, Scuba

 - The contemporary rule is to write out the full name when first mentioned (with the acronym in brackets).
 Use only the acronym after this.
-Example: ‘The North Atlantic Treaty Organization (NATO) will decide on the issue.
+Example: ‘The North Atlantic Treaty Organisation (NATO) will decide on the issue.
 NATO leadership is made up of…’

 - Some acronyms are so familiar we can assume readers recognise them.
 We do not need to write them out.
 Examples: Aids, Unicef.
 Many acronyms have become standard words.
 Examples: radar (radio detection and ranging), scuba (self-contained underwater breathing apparatus),laser (light amplification by the stimulated emission of radiation)